ppy/osu-wiki/wiki/Glossary/en.md

 NC has two meanings:

 1. short for _new combo_, a modding term to suggest that a beat needs to be the start of a new combo
-2. an abbreviation for the Nightcore [mod](/wiki/Game_Modifiers/), a variant of the double time mod that increases the pitch of the music and adds a consistent bass drum beat to the music.
+2. an abbreviation for the [nightcore mod](/wiki/nightcore), a variant of the [double time](/wiki/double_time) mod that increases the pitch of the music and adds a consistent bass drum beat to the music.

 ### Nuke

-Any beatmap that is considered to be disregarding the rules (or the mapper disregarding the [Code of Conduct](/wiki/Modding_and_Mapping/)) can be nuked.
+Any [beatmap](/wiki/beatmap) that is considered to be disregarding the rules (or the mapper disregarding the [Code of Conduct](/wiki/Modding_and_Mapping)) can be nuked.
 Nuked beatmaps are considered "closed" until significant changes are made and the status is manually removed by a member of the team.

 Examples include but are not limited to: